jconenna/Fujifilm-Astro-USB-Controller/README.md

 18. Set **Time between shots** value in seconds.
 For non guided imaging I usually set this between 1-5.
 19. If guiding with PHD2: open, setup, and begin guiding with PHD2. **If not guiding skip to Step 22.**
 - Set **PHD Guiding** from (None) to Move1 - Move5 (Dither a random amount, up to +/- [0.5, 1.0, 2.0, 3.0, 5.0] x dither scale)
-20. Set **Wait for PHD** to 20 seconds.
-This value will depend on how long it takes starting from when the shutter closes, ending after a dither in PHD2 and the guiding is stabalized.
+20. Set **Wait for PHD** to 20 seconds if dithering.
+This value will depend on how long it takes to from shutter closing to guiding being stable after a dither.
 For me 20 seconds was sufficient, but you may test to get a feel for this value.
-You could also set this value to 0 and set **Time between shots** to the necessary amount of time.</br>
+You could also set this value to 0 and set **Time between shots** to the necessary amount of time.
+If not dithering, then you can keep this at 0.</br>
 21. It is not necessary in my experience to check the "Automatically PHD..." box.
 22. Connect the shutter release cable from the Camera to the Fujifilm-Astro-USB-Controller device.
 23. Turn on your device, set ISO, and put it in BULB mode.
 If camera is asleep, wake up with half shutter press.